Maple Syrup is One of Minnesota's Sweetest Commodities!

 Pure maple syrup is one of Minnesota’s sweetest commodities.

-And the state is one of the top 10 producers of it in the country.
+The state is one of the top 10 producers of it in the country.
 But people have been making maple syrup in the area for hundreds of years.

 A Native American Food